sree-charan/Full-Blog-Automation/README.md

 - Uses Google Gemini API for content generation
 - Uses Pexels API for image selection
 - Uses Google OAuth2 library for Blogger authentication

+## Understanding the Files

+### BlogAutomation.gs
+Main script that orchestrates the entire system.
+Contains configuration settings, trigger management, and setup functions.

+### TopicSelection.gs
+Handles the selection or generation of blog post topics from RSS feeds or AI.

+### ContentGeneration.gs
+Generates blog post content using the Google Gemini API based on selected topics.

+### ImageHandler.gs
+Fetches relevant images from Pexels API based on the blog post content and keywords.

+### BloggerAPI.gs
+Manages authentication and communication with the Blogger API for publishing posts.

+### local.html
+A standalone HTML file that provides a user-friendly interface for creating blog posts.
+This can be hosted anywhere and connects directly to your deployed Apps Script endpoint.